davidebasile/RoutingProblem/README.md

 <h3> Dependable Dynamic Routing for Urban Transport Systems Through Integer Linear Programming </h3>

-AMPL model for the dependable dynamic vehicle routing problem, documentation available in `main.pdf` file.
+AMPL model for the dependable dynamic vehicle routing problem, documentation available in the `documentation.pdf` file.

 If you are using this repository, please cite our paper: